Callistus25/alx-higher_level_programming/0x05-python-exceptions/README.md

 ## Task

 0. Safe list printing
-Write a function that prints x elements of a list.
+	- [0-safe_print_list.py]Write a function that prints x elements of a list.

-Prototype: def safe_print_list(my_list=[], x=0):
+	- Prototype: `def safe_print_list(my_list=[], x=0):`
-my_list can contain any type (integer, string, etc.)
+	- `my_list `can contain any type (integer, string, etc.)
-All elements must be printed on the same line followed by a new line. x represents the number of elements to print x can be bigger than the length of my_list
+	- All elements must be printed on the same line followed by a new line.
+	- x represents the number of elements to print
+	- x can be bigger than the length of `my_list`
-Returns the real number of elements printed
+	- Returns the real number of elements printed
-You have to use try: / except:
+	- You have to use try: / except:
-You are not allowed to import any module
+	- You are not allowed to import any module
-You are not allowed to use len()
+	- You are not allowed to use `len()`

 1. Safe printing of an integers list

-Write a function that prints an integer with "{:d}".format().
+	- [1-safe_print_integer.py] Write a function that prints an integer with "{:d}".format().

 Prototype: def safe_print_integer(value):
 value can be any type (integer, string, etc.)